Content from Introduction

 Exercise: Creating a form

-In this task we want to create a form for adding data into our example table from Lesson 3.
-For this, create a form-view for this table and use it zu submit the data from the lesson or search for new data you want to use in the Met-Collection.
+In this task we want to create a form for adding new data into the table you created in Lesson 3.
+Create a form-view for this table and use it to submit the data from the lesson or search for new data you want to use in the Met-Collection.
 Search for a few artworks in the Met-Collection and safe the images on your computer, to submit these with the form aswell.

 The Gallery View displays each record as a card—ideal for image‑rich or visually oriented datasets.
 With the new data in our table we can display the artworks in this way.
 Like before, click Create View and Gallery.
 Enter a name for the gallery and choose the field with the image.

-Primary image field: Select an Attachment field for
+• Primary image field: Select an Attachment field for the card thumbnail.

 Kanban